When does Winter Love Island start on ITV2? New host, cast, location and your questions answered

 We at the moment are just some days away from the Winter version of Love Island – the primary of TWO Love Island collection in 2020!

-Within the change division, there shall be a brand new location and a brand new host with South Africa and Laura Whitmore stepping in respectively – however in lots of different methods viewers can anticipate a lot of the identical from the collection, with fashions and Instagrammers in search of love in a villa within the solar.
+Within the change division, there can be a brand new location and a brand new host with South Africa and Laura Whitmore stepping in respectively – however in lots of different methods viewers can count on a lot of the identical from the collection, with fashions and Instagrammers on the lookout for love in a villa within the solar.

-So, earlier than we ask “winter to do one,” right here’s every part you want to know in regards to the upcoming collection of Love Island on ITV2 together with who’s rumoured to be happening, tips on how to watch it and what we would anticipate from the present on a brand new continent…
+So, earlier than we ask “winter to do one,” right here’s all the things it’s worthwhile to know concerning the upcoming collection of Love Island on ITV2 together with who’s rumoured to be going down, learn how to watch it and what we’d count on from the present on a brand new continent…

 When is Winter Love Island on TV?